Horror Madness, Round One: Frankenstein Vs. Invaders From Mars

 I’m afraid this is going to be an easy one.

-Frankenstein is better than many films of any genre, and one of its most interesting aspect is how slippery its genre status is.
+Frankenstein is better than many films of any genre, and one of its most interesting aspects is how slippery its genre status is.
 It’s horror, of course, but look at this scene.
 Mel Brooks would parody it decades later, but it already had the deliberate cadence of a joke.
 Look at how expertly timed the shattering of the glass is, how sublimely silly the skeleton looks as it bounces:

 Watch how the building horror of this scene is magnified both by its innocence (the innocence of both the monster and little Maria), and its absurdity.
 It’s all the more suspenseful, and more frightening, for how predictable and ridiculous it is: